Private room

 ---|---|---|

-Most rental apartments in this city are shared among multiple students.
-In other words, the entire flat is rented, and the expenses are split among everyone who lives there, making it generally more affordable than renting a studio apartment or a one bedroom apartment.
+Most rental apartments in Rome are shared among multiple students.
+In other words, the entire flat is rented, and the expenses are split among everyone who lives there, making it generally more affordable than renting a studio or a one bedroom apartment.

 Studio apartments are self-contained units for one person or a couple, with the bedroom, kitchen, and living area in one single, compact space, plus a bathroom.